oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 In addition to other services, Cloudflare offers the ability to purchase domains through your account.
 While slightly more expensive than the gen.xyz option, Cloudflare allows more choices in what your domain name will be and what extension it will use.
 This allows for non-numerical domains and domains that may be more in line with your project such as `pea-pods-adam.com`.
 Depending on your preferences you could find multiple domains for well less than $10 per year.

 While signed into your Cloudflare account, and with your email verified, you can look to the left tool bar for `Domains Registration`.
-Expand this accordian to reveal the various options, and select `Register Domains`.
+Expand this accordion to reveal the various options and select `Register Domains`.
 From this page in the box under `Enter a domain name` type a domain name that you are interested in purchasing, then click `Search`.
 Now a table with your options should appear.
 Choose the best domain for you and click `Purchase`, then follow through with your transaction.

 ![Screen Shot 2023-03-07 at 11 14 51 AM Medium](https://user-images.githubusercontent.com/126691160/223486823-bd0099e4-dbd5-42ab-90cb-46ba512aa59a.jpeg)

 ### Assigning a Domain as a Website

-If you did not purchase your domain through Cloudflare, you must add it in as a website.
+If you did not purchase your domain through Cloudflare you must add it in as a website.
 Do this by navigating to the `Webistes` page on left tool bar.

 ![Screen Shot 2023-03-07 at 2 20 23 PM](https://user-images.githubusercontent.com/126691160/223529866-b6b9b573-73e6-4ffb-99bd-cc72a21f0293.png)